Teacher: Miss Low

 - Use contact books (white elephant from Reception or small red books) to communicate with Miss Low.

-- PE is on Wednesday afternoon and Thursday morning.
+- PE is on Thursday morning and Tuesday afternoon (when we don't have Forest School on a Monday).
 Children may complete some PE lessons outside, particularly on Thursdays, so please send warm outdoor kit (tracksuit bottoms, tops and trainers) especially in Winter months.

 - Home reading books are changed on Monday, Wednesday and Friday.